 We will keep you informed every step of the way and notify you of sonogram and x-ray as well as when the puppies arrive.
 We will send multiple photos and then arrange for in-person visits and selection (after vet OK's and subject to any Covid19 restrictions)

-Let us know if you would like your puppy microchipped (optional - additional charge but discounted rate, if desired), while at our vet for 6 week vaccinations and deworming.
-At selection, $1,000 is due (cash or Venmo).
-We encourage scheduled visits up and until Take-Home Day.
+Let us know if you would like your puppy microchipped (optional), while at our vet for ~6 week vaccinations and deworming.
+At selection $1,000 is due (cash or Venmo).
+We encourage a scheduled visit before Take-Home Day.
 We begin doggie-door training and/or if you'd like crate training prior to pick up.
 And if you name your puppy at selection, we begin calling him or her by name!

-At 8 weeks of age, IT'S TAKE-HOME DAY!
-Come out and pick up your pup, his or her vet health & immunization record, AKC-limited registration form, helpful new puppy information, blanket with mom's and siblings' scents, first large bag of food- Iams Smart Puppy Large Breed.
+At 8 weeks+ of age, IT'S TAKE-HOME day!
+Come pick up your pup, his or her bag (see photo left) with folder with microchip info., vet health & immunization record, AKC-limited registration form, helpful new puppy information, blanket with mom's and siblings' scents, toys & gifts, and first large bag of food- Iams Smart Puppy Large Breed.
 Final payment of $2,000 is due at or before pick up (cash or Venmo).